translate this page

 He succeeds to turn a very strong novel into a really hokey film.

 As we've come to expect, C.S.
-Forester's anti-climax ending of The Gun has completely been written out.
+Forester's anti-climax ending of The Gun has been completely written out.

 Matter of fact, the only things left from the book are: It's set in Spain during the Napoleon wars; it's about a giant gun.